CoveMB/LambdaFlow/README.md

 ### Error Helpers
 You can use little error helper to format the errors attached to the box.

-- **errorBuilder**: the error build will help you build the error, it is a curried function so you can pass it's parameter one at the time.
+- **errorBuilder**: the error builder will help you build the error to be returned to the user, it is a curried function so you can pass it's parameter one at the time.
   - expose (default to false): a boolean property that indicate if you want to expose this error or not
   - code (default to 500): the error code, will be return as HTTP status code response
-  - message or error (default to "Internal Server Error" message): the message you will send in the response or the error itself, it's message property will be used in the response
+  - message or error (default to "Internal Server Error" message): the message you will send in the response or the error itself if it is an error it's message property will be used in the response

 exemple 1:
 ```js